West Pavilion / Cattle Barn

 The 4-H and Open Class Llamas and Alpacas are also in this barn.

 The 28,000 sq. ft.
-Youth Arena is scheduled to open for the 2013 Indiana State Fair and will become a focal point for youth, agriculture, and educational programs.
+Youth Arena opened for the 2013 Indiana State Fair and will continue to be a focal point for youth, agriculture, and educational programs.

 In the Poultry / Rabbit Barn you are able to see baby chicks born daily, visit with the ducks and geese, talk to the pigeons, and ooh & aah over the countless bunny rabbits and Cavy.
 There are so many varieties of chickens.
 The rooster crowing contest also takes place here during the fair.